 ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer.
 Use the menu to see other pages.

 In general, cancer in children is uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That is why more than 60% of children with cancer are treated as part of a clinical trial.
 A clinical trial is a research study that tests a new approach to treatment.
-The “standard of care” is the best treatment known.
+The “standard of care” is the best treatment known based on research studies.
 Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
-A doctor who specializes in treating children with cancer is called a pediatric hematologist-oncologist.
+A doctor who specializes in treating children with cancer is called a pediatric oncologist or pediatric hematologist-oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.